docschina/GFM-docs/Container blocks/List items.md

     baz</li>
     </ul>

+5.2.1 Motivation

-5.2.1MotivationJohn Gruber’s Markdown spec says the following about list items:
+John Gruber’s Markdown spec says the following about list items:

 1. “List markers typically start at the left margin, but may be indented by up to three spaces.
 List markers must be followed by one or more spaces or a tab.”
 2. “To make lists look nice, you can wrap items with hanging indents….
 But if you don’t want to, you don’t have to.”